gpagliuca/pyfas/README.md

 using pywin32.
 Pyfas does not pretend to exposes all the possible functionalities of Unisim, only a very limited subset is available at the moment.

+**PipeSim** is a steady state simulator for both single branches or networks

 ### Utilities